Consteel/manual/docs/manual/2_0_file-handling/2_5_ifc-import-and-export.md

 <!-- wp:list {"className":"is-style-arrow"} -->

-- _Straightforward assignment_: In this case, the sections in the IFC file can be found in the conversion tables, and ConSteel will automatically assign the correct section
+- _Straightforward assignment_: In this case, the sections in the IFC file can be found in the conversion tables, and Consteel will automatically assign the correct section

 - _Partially straightforward assignment_:

-  - _„Standard macro sections” case_: If the section in the IFC file can not be found in the section conversion table, but the parameters of it fit a standard type of section (IPE for example), ConSteel will create a so-called „standard macro section”, and assign it to the section from the IFC file.
+  - _„Standard macro sections” case_: If the section in the IFC file can not be found in the section conversion table, but the parameters of it fit a standard type of section (IPE for example), Consteel will create a so-called „standard macro section”, and assign it to the section from the IFC file.
-    If ConSteel is not able to assign any standard macro section to a section, using the (…) button, sections can be loaded from the section library at any time
+    If Consteel is not able to assign any standard macro section to a section, using the (…) button, sections can be loaded from the section library at any time
-  - Macro section assignment: In case of sections, where the assignment can not be performed, ConSteel will draw the shape of the section at the properties side of the dialogue, providing some guidance about the type of the section, so the correct macro section can be loaded from the section administrator, using the (…) button.
+  - Macro section assignment: In case of sections, where the assignment can not be performed, Consteel will draw the shape of the section at the properties side of the dialogue, providing some guidance about the type of the section, so the correct macro section can be loaded from the section administrator, using the (…) button.

 <!-- /wp:list -->